w3f/Grants-Program/applications/swush-dex-aggregator.md

 Swush is a cross-chain DEX aggregator for Polkadot.
 It finds and executes the best asset swap routes across parachains, abstracting away the complexity of XCM and multiple parachains and DEXs.

 We delivered Swush v1, backed by a [Web3 Foundation grant](https://github.com/w3f/Grants-Program/blob/master/applications/swush-dex-aggregator.md), an MVP that finds and executes optimal swaps across Asset Hub, Hydration.
-This validated the core model: users don’t want to figure out XCM hops or check multiple DEXs - they just want the best swap, in one click.
+This validated the core model: users don't want to figure out XCM hops or check multiple DEXs - they just want the best swap, in one click.

+> **You can try the early version here** → [app.swush.me](https://app.swush.me/)
+>
+> *(Use the Alice account via Chopsticks to simulate mainnet)*

 With **Swush v2**, we are expanding this foundation into a full routing engine: